Common Sense Media Review

 What's the Story?

-Set before Indiana Jones tangled with the Nazis over the lost ark, INDIANA JONES AND THE TEMPLE OF DOOM finds the archaeologist-adventurer on a mission to recover another priceless artifact and rescue enslaved children.
+Set before Indiana Jones tangled with the Nazis over the Ark of the Covenant, INDIANA JONES AND THE TEMPLE OF DOOM finds the archaeologist-adventurer on a mission to recover another priceless artifact and rescue enslaved children.
 After a narrow escape from Chinese gangsters, Indy (Harrison Ford), nightclub singer Willie (Kate Capshaw), and precocious 12-year-old Short Round (Ke Huy Quan) are asked by humble villagers to take on the Thuggees, an evil cult that practices human sacrifice.
-Indy and his friends face trained assassins, mind control potions, enormous bugs, and a wild ride in a mining cart as they try to retrieve the village's sacred stone -- and their kidnapped children -- from evil Mola Ram and his gang of Thuggees.
+Indy and his friends face trained assassins, mind control potions, enormous bugs, and a wild ride in a mining cart as they try to retrieve the village's sacred stones -- and their kidnapped children -- from evil Mola Ram (Amrish Puri).

 Is It Any Good?

-Despite superior chase sequences and dazzling stunts, this loud and frenzied sequel is mostly an exercise in excess.
-It's loud, creepy, violent, and, at times, incoherent.
+Despite entertaining chase sequences and dazzling stunts, this loud, frenzied sequel is mostly an exercise in excess.
+It's creepy and violent and, at times, verges on incoherent.
 While the pacing and tone of the first movie felt spot-on, Indiana Jones and the Temple of Doom never really finds its rhythm.
-What the movie does have are some of the best stunts of the series, as well as outstanding chases.
+What the movie does have are some of the best stunts of the series, letting 12-year-old Quan shine in his breakout role.
+But intrigue quickly disintegrates into pandemonium.
+Indy, so effortlessly heroic in Raiders, is frequently mean in this movie.
+While its classic Hollywood action remains a spectacle to watch, other aspects of the movie -- notably, its racist portrayals of Indians and Hindus, plus the franchise's weakest female lead -- take away from its enjoyment level.

 Talk to Your Kids About ...

 Families can talk about stereotypes in movies.
-Do you see any stereotypes in Indiana Jones and the Temple of Doom?
-How can a stereotype be fun -- and how can it be offensive?
-Where do you draw the line?
+What kinds did you notice in Indiana Jones and the Temple of Doom?
+How are they harmful?

 What does Indiana Jones stand for?
-If he's a good guy, why does he break the rules?
-Is that OK?
-What separates him from the "bad" guys?
-Are real-life bad guys as thoroughly evil as the ones in movies?
+If he's a "good guy," why does he break the rules?
+In what situations is that OK, if ever?
+What separates him from the "bad guys"?

 How do the characters in Indiana Jones and the Temple of Doom demonstrate perseverance, teamwork, and courage?
 Why are these important character strengths?